Howie Clark: Playing career

 Clark was selected by the Baltimore Orioles in the 27th round (744th overall) of the 1992 Major League Baseball Draft.
 He would spend ten years in Baltimore's minor league system before making an appearance in the majors.
 During this time, Clark played in parts of four seasons with the Rochester Red Wings, the Orioles' Triple-A affiliate, from 1998 to 2002 and was named the team captain.
 After his contract was purchased by the Orioles on July 16, 2002, he finally made his major-league debut as a designated hitter batting leadoff that same day in a 6–1 victory over the Seattle Mariners at Camden Yards.
 He was given a standing ovation after his first at bat resulted in a double off Joel Piñeiro.
 Clark eventually scored the first run of the contest.
-He became a free agent after the 2002 season and signed with the Toronto Blue Jays.
+He played in 14 games with the Orioles in his first major league action, batting .302 with 4 RBI.
+He became a free agent after the 2002 season and signed with the Toronto Blue Jays on November 12, 2002.

-After two seasons with the Blue Jays, Clark signed a minor league contract with the Pittsburgh Pirates.
-He spent the 2005 season with the Pirates' Double-A and Triple-A affiliates before signing with Baltimore before the 2006 season.
+After two seasons with the Blue Jays, Clark signed a minor league contract with the Pittsburgh Pirates on November 1, 2004.
+He spent the 2005 season with the Rookie-level Gulf Coast League Pirates and the Double-A Altoona Curve, batting a combined .394 with two home runs and 17 RBI in 39 games.
+Clark re-signed with Baltimore before the 2006 season.
 Clark played most of the year with their Triple-A affiliate, the Ottawa Lynx, but was called up to Baltimore for a brief stretch during the months of June and July.
-After 2006, Clark re-signed with Toronto.
+He played in seven games, recording one hit in seven at-bats (.143).

+Clark signed with the San Diego Padres on January 10, 2007.
+He was released at the end of Spring Training on March 31.
+On May 12, Clark signed a contract to return to the Blue Jays.

-On May 30, 2007, while playing third base for the Blue Jays, Clark let an easy pop fly fall after Alex Rodriguez yelled in order to distract the infielders.
-Sports telecasts aired this play numerous times in the following days as part of discussions on Rodriguez's sportsmanship.
+On May 30, 2007, while playing third base for the Blue Jays, Clark let an easy pop fly fall after Alex Rodriguez yelled "Mine" in order to distract the infielders.
+Sports telecasts aired this play numerous times in the following days as part of discussions on Rodriguez's poor sportsmanship.

 Clark was cited in the 2007 Mitchell Report on performance-enhancing drugs in baseball, but was later acquitted when it was discovered his GH was bunk because he bought it from a false Mexican source.